vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-06-multi-threading.md

 var thread = new Thread<void> ("new_thread", thread_func);
 ```

-We create a new thread and it will start immediately.
+We create a new thread, and it will start immediately.
 The first argument
 is its name,the second one is the content of the new thread.
 The generic
 parameter is the type of value which a thread returns.